-Emissions from traffic and industrial sources are not predicted to lead to an exceedence of the PM10 objectives in 2004.
-It is therefore recommended that Banbridge District Council do not proceed to a Stage 3 Review and Assessment for this pollutant.
+- Emissions from traffic sources and domestic fuel combustion are not predicted to lead to an exceedence of the PM10 objectives in 2004 and therefore there is no need to proceed to a further stage of review and assessment for traffic and domestic sources. - A potential exceedance from fugitive emissions at RMC Catherwood could not be ruled out at this stage and therefore it is recommended that Banbridge District Council proceed to a Stage 3 Review and Assessment for fugitive emissions from this industrial source.